An island of spiritual hedonism

 It’s probably one of the easiest places to get vegan food in Southeast Asia.

-Koh Phangan is home to astonishingly many vegan-friendly places!
+Koh Phangan is home to an astonishing number of vegan-friendly places!

 We have written a detailed vegan guide to Koh Phangan with the best restaurants and cafés.

-As in Koh Samui, you will find a Big C, a Tesco Lotus and a Makro in Koh Phangan.
+As in Koh Samui, you will find a Big C, a Lotus’s and a Makro in Koh Phangan.

-They’re smaller and stock a less diverse range of products than their Samui namesakes, but all offer most anything you’ll realistically need while staying on the island.
+They’re smaller and stock a less diverse range of products than their counterparts in Koh Samui, but all offer most anything you’ll realistically need while staying on the island.

-In the afternoons, there’s usually a local market in front of Big C where you can shop for low-quality clothes as well as Thai food.
+In the afternoons, there’s usually a local market in front of Big C where you can shop cheap clothes as well as Thai food.

 There are lots of 7-Eleven and Tops Daily shops on the island.
 They’re both open 24 hours a day and are quite well stocked when it comes to snacks and daily necessities.